Alvin P. Shapiro: Career

 Shapiro held intern and residency positions at Long Island College Hospital, Brooklyn, Goldwater Memorial Hospital, New York City, and Kings County Hospital.
 After training, he was an attending physician at hospitals in Parkland, Virginia, and Pittsburgh as well as the Dallas Presbyterian University Hospital and Shadyside Hospital.

 He held academic positions at the Cincinnati College of Medicine from 1949 to 1951 and Southwestern Medical School, Texas, from 1951 to 1956.
-He was a member of the faculty of the School of Medicine at the University of Pittsburgh from 1956–1998, where he was successively assistant professor, associate professor, full professor, and emeritus professor.
+He was a member of the faculty of the School of Medicine at the University of Pittsburgh from 1956 to 1998, where he was successively assistant professor, associate professor, full professor, and emeritus professor.

 Shapiro was a consultant for the American Medical Association Council on Drugs; he was the Medical Letter of Drugs and Therapy in 1960 as well as a Fulbright visiting professor at the University of Utrecht.
 He chaired special projects such as a National Heart Institute study committee and the National Hypertension Study Policy Advisory Board from 1972 to 1982.